Human Development Report 1996

 - Widening disparities in economic performance are creating two worlds - ever more polarized;

-- Everywhere, the structure and quality of growth demand more attention - to contribute to human development, poverty reduction and long-term sustainability;
+- The structure and quality of growth demand more attention - to contribute to human development, poverty reduction and long-term sustainability;

 - Progress in human development has mostly continued - but too unevenly;